 With the term “equation-free” in the article title, Ye et al. (1) are suggesting broader implications of their approach, considering the centrality of equations in modern science.
 From the 1700s on, nature has been increasingly described by mathematical equations, with differential or difference equations forming the basic framework for describing dynamics.
 Read more on PNAS.

-To develop their conclusions, the team utilized a method to detect causality in complex systems developed by George Sugihara.
+To develop their conclusions, the team utilized a method to detect causality in complex systems developed in the Sugihara lab.
 These methods have been successfully used to determine issues of cause and effect in ecological systems where some variables may be dependent on one another, such as the relationship between sardine and anchovy populations with ocean temperatures in the Pacific Northwest.
 Read more on Forbes.

-March 9, 2015 –The Sugihara lab makes the most accurate prediction on the Fraser River sockeye run mentioned in The Globe and Mail: “Scientists find way to better predict size of salmon runs in Fraser River”
+March 9, 2015 – Accurate prediction of the Fraser River sockeye run mentioned in The Globe and Mail: “Scientists find way to better predict size of salmon runs in Fraser River”

 Scientists at the Scripps Institution of Oceanography in California found their new method was more accurate than most preseason forecasts of Fraser River sockeye runs from the past 58 years.
 In 2014, they predicted the dominant sockeye salmon run would contain between 4.5 and 9.1 million fish, while the Fisheries and Oceans Canada forecast predicted a much broader range of 6.9 to 20 million.
 The actual run weighed in at about 8.8 million fish.
 Read more on the Globe and Mail.